openebs-archive/openebs-docs/docs/namespace.md

 ### Namespace in Application Files

-You can also use the following commands to make changes in the application files.
-In the following example you are creating a percona namespace.
+You can also use the following commands to create a percona namespace and deploy the percona application in the new percona namespace that you have created.

 ```
 kubectl create ns percona